slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_23-24_BU_vs_LSU.md

 Based on the composite metrics for each individual match:
 - LSU should win 4 or more singles matches _99%_ of the time.
-- Boston U. should win 4 or more singles matches _0%_ of the time.
+- Boston U. should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _1%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If LSU wins the doubles point, their chances of winning the dual improve to _100%_.
+- If LSU wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If Boston U. wins the doubles point, their chances of winning the dual improve to _1%_.
+- If Boston U. wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------